material-components/material-components-android/docs/components/Search.md

 # Search Bar

-Search is a navigation pattern that leverages Google's most iconic feature, search.
-This floating search field is a product-specific element that also provides a surface for additional navigation icons.
+Search is a navigation pattern which provides a floating search field with a surface that allows product-specific branding and additional navigation icons.

 ![search bar light](assets/search/search-bar-light.png)